Harry W. Jenkins: Career

 Jenkins graduated from San Jose State College with a B.A. degree in June 1960, and was commissioned a second lieutenant in the Marine Corps.
 He also holds an M.S. degree from the University of Wisconsin (1972).

 He completed The Basic School the following year.
 He was then assigned to the 5th Marine Regiment and then the 9th Marine Regiment in Okinawa, Japan.

 From 1962 to 1964, Jenkins was executive officer of the San Francisco Naval Shipyard.
 The following year, he became a senior instructor at the Mountain Warfare Training Center.

 After studying amphibious warfare at the Officer Candidates School, Jenkins was deployed to serve in the Vietnam War with the 26th Marine Regiment.
 In 1969, he was assigned to the 1st Marine Division as Civil Affairs Officer.

 After returning to the United States, Jenkins was named the Marine Officer instructor of the Naval Reserve Officers Training Corps at the University of Wisconsin–Madison.
 From there he was stationed at Headquarters Marine Corps, where he eventually served in the Office of the Commandant of the Marine Corps.

 In 1976, Jenkins was deployed to serve with the 9th Marine Regiment.
 The following year, he was assigned to the Office of the Assistant Secretary of Defense for Public Affairs and served in the National Military Command Center.
 After graduating from the Naval War College, Jenkins returned to Headquarters Marine Corps.

 Jenkins was assigned to the 2nd Marine Division in 1984.
 In 1986, he became chief of staff of the division.
 The following year, he was named legislative assistant to the commandant of the Marine Corps.
 In 1988, he was given the additional duties of director of public affairs.

 In 1989, he was assigned to Naval Amphibious Base Little Creek.
 After serving in the Gulf War, Jenkins was named assistant chief of staff of command, control, communications and computers of the Marine Corps in 1991.
-The following year, he served as director, expeditionary warfare in the staff of the Chief of Naval Operations.
-Since retiring from the Marine Corps, he has served as chairman of the executive committee of the Marine Corps Association.
+The following year, he became director, expeditionary warfare, in the staff of the Chief of Naval Operations.
+Since retiring from the Marine Corps, he has been chairman of the executive committee of the Marine Corps Association.